yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 ```

 Below is the size of the layers after each process.
-The shape of the layer after T-Net and before matrix multiplication is a ```3 x 3``` matrix.

 ```python